-Monday through Thursday, you will spend mornings in class and afternoons doing skill-building programs throughout New York City and meeting with changemakers in a variety of fields.
-Fridays will be spent doing group service projects and engaging in field trips around the city.
+Monday through Thursday, you will spend mornings in class, while in the afternoon you’ll be engaged in skill-building programs throughout New York City and meeting with changemakers in a variety of fields.
+Fridays will be spent doing group service projects and going on field trips around the city.
 Evenings and the weekend will be devoted to further exploring the city, building community, and celebrating Shabbat.
-(See below for more information).

 A Typical Day (Monday–Thursday)

 8:00–9:30 a.m.: Prayer/reflection and breakfast in the residence hall 9:30–11:00 a.m.: Class I

 1:30–5:00 p.m.: Field Learning

 7:30–10:30 p.m.: Evening activities / free time

 Our instructors challenge students to think deeply about their personal Jewish and social justice journey and how each student can lead change at home and in the world.
 Instructors are thought leaders in the Jewish community and committed social justice activists.
 Students will participate in two morning classes:

 - Seminar classes focus on the place of social justice within Judaism, and use Jewish texts to inform and inspire your work.